TedHusted/awake/awake.md/awake.md

 Sun: Yes, we can talk freely.
 The building just ran a check.
 There was a manual sweep this morning. — First, are you having any trouble maintaining your cover as Terran Vice Ministers?

 Kang: No. Our originals spent little time away from work.
-Their family life is almost non-existent.
+Their family life is all but non-existent.
 Replacing the three humans has been effortless.

 Sun: It was even easier for you and I, Ji-woo, since our originals were unmarried. — From the meeting invitation, I take it that Taedong did not challenge our plan to utilize China.”